vanimirg/NYPD-Court_Summons/README.md

 - Brooklyn had the highest number of summonses, particularly among Black individuals.
 - Males had a higher count of summonses compared to females across all boroughs.
 - Summonses were most common among individuals aged 25 to 44.

+## Conclusion and Future Work

+This project provides valuable insights into the patterns and trends of NYPD court summonses from 2010 to 2020.
+Future work could focus on deploying the visualizations to a dashboard for real-time monitoring and extending the analysis to include predictive modeling.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.